EA Cables split

 Intriguing, but maybe out of reach for me now since, a typical investment of 10,000 shillings, will yield only 25 shares at the current price of 400 shillings.
 After the split, this becomes 250 shares of about 40 shillings, which still looks promising.

-As promised in the 2006 budget speech the Government has now began the process of divesting from Mumias Sugar Company.
+As promised in the 2006 budget speech the Government has now begun the process of divesting from Mumias Sugar Company.
 GoK will sell 18.04% of its’ 38.04% shareholding through an offer for sale on the NSE and parcelling the shares through brokers should be cheaper than going the mwananchi route again.
 As such they have advertised for transaction adviser/lead broker, legal advisor, reporting accountant, receiving bank, and PR firm to assist with the process with applications expected at the Treasury by 24 August.